Reduce condensation in your home

 What can you do to reduce it?

-- Try washing outside the property whenever you can.
-You can also hang it in the bathroom, keeping the door closed and the window wide open.
+- Try to dry your washing outside whenever you can.
+You can hang drying items in the bathroom, keeping the door closed and the window wide open.

 - Permanently vent your tumble drier to the outside of your home, using a suitable kit recommended by the manufacturer of the appliance.

 - While cooking, always cover pans and don't leave kettles boiling.